kivikakk/avrbasic/keyboard/README.md

 # keyboard
-An SPI keyboard for the ATmega8.
+A UART keyboard for the ATmega8.

 Parts list: